StefannusChristian/StefannusChristian/README.md

 - 🔭 I’m currently a 6th Semester IT & Big Data Analytics student at Calvin Institute of Technology

-- 🌱 I’m currently learning and developing a web application using Angular and Angular Material!
+- 🌱 I’m currently developing a web application using Angular and Angular Material!

-- 👯 I’m looking to collaborate!
+- 👯 I’m currently learning TailwindCSS and Django REST API!

 - 💬 Ask me anything about Python and Angular!